Shell-Fish Risotto Recipe

 - 2 qt purified water

 - 1 carrot -cut into chunks

 - 1 celery stalks – cut into chunks

 - 2 bay leaves

 - ½ tsp sea salt + more to taste

 - pinch of red pepper flakes

-4. Continue cooking for about 20 minutes or until the rice grains are tender but have a little bite, al dente.
-Remove from the heat while it has the consistency of cream and stir in 1 tbs of butter for a silky finish .
+- Continue cooking for about 20 minutes or until the rice grains are tender but have a little bite, al dente.
+Remove from the heat while it has the consistency of thick cream and stir in 1 tbs of butter for a silky finish .

-Divide your risotto between 4 plates and top each with 5 shrimps, 4 clams, 3 mussels and 2 pieces of the crab meat.
-Drizzle the entire plate with a spoon fool of the tomato and wine sauce from the shrimp and crab.
-Drizzle a little extra virgin olive oil over the top and sprinkle with some parsley. ( you may also drizzle the risotto with little bit of the juices from the clams and mussels if you prefer )
+- Divide your risotto between 4 plates and top each with 5 shrimps, 4 clams, 3 mussels and 2 pieces of the crab meat.
+Drizzle the entire plate with a spoon full of the tomato and wine sauce from the shrimp and crab.
+Drizzle a little extra virgin olive oil over the top and sprinkle with some parsley.

 P.S. you might like to try this Paella Style Risotto Recipe